 Mr. Kumar Mangalam Birla (46) is the Chairman of the US $40 billion multinational Aditya Birla Group, which operates in 36 countries across six continents.
-Over 50 per cent of its revenues flow from its operations outside India.
+50 per cent of its revenues flow from its operations outside India.

 Mr. Birla chairs the Boards of the major Group companies in India and globally.
 The global companies include Novelis, Columbian Chemicals, Aditya Birla Minerals, Aditya Birla Chemicals, Thai Carbon Black, Alexandria Carbon Black, Domsjö Fabriker and Terrace Bay Pulp Mill, among others.
 In India, Mr. Birla chairs the Boards of Hindalco, Grasim, Aditya Birla Nuvo, UltraTech, Idea, Aditya Birla Financial Services and Aditya Birla Retail.

 The Group's businesses are spread across a swath of industries.
-These include aluminium, copper, cement, textiles (pulp, fibre, yarn, fabric and branded apparel), carbon black, insulators, natural resources, power, agribusiness, telecommunications, financial services, IT/ITeS, retail and trading.
+These include aluminium, copper, cement, textiles (pulp, fibre, yarn, fabric and branded apparel), carbon black, insulators, natural resources, power, agribusiness, telecommunications, financial services, retail and trading.

 Mr. Birla took over as Chairman of the Group in 1995, at the age of 28, after the untimely demise of his father.
 As Chairman, Mr. Birla has taken the Aditya Birla Group to an altogether higher growth trajectory.
 In the 17 years that he has been at the helm of the Group, he has accelerated growth, built a meritocracy and enhanced stakeholder value.